Pecan Pie Upside Down Cake

 • When making the syrup, do not let it boil!
 You simply want the sugar to dissolve and butter to be melted.

-• Be careful to not over-mix your cake.
+• Be careful not to over-mix your cake.

 • It’s best to slowly ladle the cake batter over the pecan topping, making sure that it’s level and even, especially around the edges!